meghapsimatrix/meta_sig_website/content/seminar/_index.md

 title: Online Seminar
 ---

 The AERA SIG on Systematic Review and Meta-Analysis is proud to present a regular, online seminar series on the methodology of systematic reviews, meta-analysis, and evidence synthesis for education research and the broader social sciences.
-Live seminars are scheduled for ***Third Fridays*** of the month, from 9-10 a.m.
+Live seminars are usually scheduled for ***Third Fridays*** of the month (with a few exceptions), from 9-10 a.m.
 Pacific/10-11 a.m.
 Mountain/11 a.m.-12 noon Central/12-1 p.m.
 Eastern/16:00-17:00 UTC.
 The seminars are open to all (you need not be a SIG or AERA member) but require registering.
 Most talks will be recorded and made available for later viewing.

 # Mailing List